 2 tsp The Salt Box Chilli, Fennel and Orange Seasoning

 250ml of vegetable oil (or enough to cover the base of your pan)

-(You can also replace our Seasoning, with a seasonings selection of your choice).
+(You can also replace our Seasoning, with a seasoning of your choice)

 Place the buttermilk into a bowl and stir together with the Chilli, Fennel and Orange Seasoning.

 Using a sharp knife, slice the turkey breast thinly against the grain around a centimetre or two thick (If you are making canapés, cut the turkey into bite size pieces).

 Add the turkey pieces to your buttermilk mix, cover and place in the fridge for a few hours (but preferably overnight).

 Place the oil into a heavy saucepan, leaving plenty of room in the pan in case the oil gets a bit lively.
 Heat until it reaches a temp of 175.c, don’t leave the pan unattended at any point as cooking with hot oil can be dangerous.

 Whilst the oil is warming, mix together the gram flour, corn flour and the Chilli, Fennel and Orange Seasoning.

 Remove the turkey from the buttermilk and allow any excess to drip back into the bowl.
 Dredge the turkey and place into the hot oil.
 Do this in batches as you don’t want the oil to cool too much.